 Property tags and labels allow you to create custom groups for your properties to help you categorize them, track their status and quickly find them later.

-They work similar to folders, but allow each property to have multiple tags or labels added to it.
+They work similarly to folders, but allow each property to have multiple tags or labels applied to it.

 You can add tags and labels to each property from its Property Description page:

-Or you can tag multiple properties at once by selected them from your list:
+Or you can tag multiple properties at once by selecting them from your property list:

 Filtering Properties by Tags and Labels

 After you've tagged your properties, you can quickly filter your list by one or more tags from the dropdown at the top left:

 If you need to edit or delete existing tags across all of your properties, you can do so by going to your Settings via the link at the top right:

 And opening the Manage Tags page:

 You can quickly search or filter your properties by any field (like the name, city, state, zip code or notes) using the property search field at the top of the property list.